-How Sibelco Uses AI Video Tools for Leadership Communication
+How Sibelco uses AI video tools for leadership communication

 The results

 “With HeyGen, things become less complex and more intuitive.
-While using AI can be intimidating, the flow with HeyGen makes it easy to navigate and helps our team save time and money, all while keeping Sibelco employees safe.”
+While using AI can be intimidating, the flow with HeyGen makes it easy to navigate, and allows our team to save time and money, all while keeping Sibelco employees safe.”

 Jean-Marie Petit